nmichaud0/ACA_Public/README.md

 [IN PROGRESS]

-- Check multilinguality of my transformer model and how could I improve that
+- Check multilinguality of my transformer model and how could I improve that // I'll keep this for later
+- Hard vs. Soft Voting Classifiers

 [TODO]

 - NN : check RNN
-- Hard vs. Soft Voting Classifiers

 [COMMENTS]